Opinion | The ‘Freedom Convoy’ may be in Canada, but it’s a creature of the U.S. right

 But now, the same politicians who promoted bills to provide immunity to people who run over protesters blocking traffic when such protests were coming from the left are championing the Freedom Convoy.

-It’s hard to exaggerate how much of a cause célèbre this has become on the right, as conservatives use every megaphone at their disposal to promote and cheer on the protest.
+It’s hard to exaggerate how much of a cause celebre this has become on the right, as conservatives use every megaphone at their disposal to promote and cheer on the protest.
 Fox News has devoted hours of airtime to the protesters, who, in the words of Sean Hannity, “are taking a stand for freedom, human dignity and autonomy.”

 But this isn’t just about people fed up with covid restrictions.
 As Canadian journalist Justin Ling notes, the protest “was the brainchild of James Bauder, an admitted conspiracy theorist who has endorsed the QAnon movement and called Covid-19 ‘the biggest political scam in history.’”

-While some participants just want to drive across the border without getting vaccinated, the protest is a hodgepodge of ordinary truckers, antivax crazies, and a bunch of far-right organizations fantasizing about implanted microchips and secret concentration camps.
+While some participants just want to drive across the border without being vaccinated, the protest is a hodgepodge of ordinary truckers, anti-vax crazies, and a bunch of far-right organizations imagining about implanted microchips and secret concentration camps.
 It includes Holocaust deniers, Islamophobes, and people demanding the arrest of Prime Minister Justin Trudeau.

-Rather than a spontaneous upsurge of anger at current policy, this is more about Canadian far-right activists who suddenly found the right vehicle to promote fringe anti-government views that have not gotten a foothold before.
+Rather than a spontaneous upsurge of anger at policy, this is more about Canadian far-right activists who suddenly found the right vehicle to promote fringe anti-governmental views that had not gotten a foothold before.

-What those activists now have that they didn’t before is a full-court press of promotion from the American right, especially its powerful media outlets.
+What those activists now have that they didn’t have before is a full-court press of promotion from the American right, especially its powerful media outlets.

-Embracing far-right activists who are extreme in both their views and their tactics is nothing new for Fox and the rest of the conservative media.
+Embracing far-right activists who are extreme in both their views and their tactics is nothing new for Fox News and the rest of the conservative media.
 They regularly make heroes out people like Cliven Bundy, who gained fame for his refusal to pay for his use of government resources.
 Wherever there’s an armed standoff involving a handful of right-wing extremists, it’s a good bet that conservative media will lionize the lawbreakers.

-But they have a particular interest at moments like this one.
-Conservative media are an incubator, promoter, and participant in right-wing social movements that emerge in response to the election of a Democratic president.
+But they have a particular interest at moments such as this one.
+Conservative media are an incubator, promoter and participant in right-wing social movements that emerge in response to the election of a Democratic president.

 When there’s a Democrat in the White House, chaos becomes the order of the day in conservative media.
-They hype angry protests, outbreaks of violence, shutdowns of economic activity —whatever contributes to the sense that noble champions of freedom are rising up against the government, which is portrayed as simultaneously brutal in its tyranny and too weak to maintain order.
+They hype angry protests, outbreaks of violence, shutdowns of economic activity — whatever contributes to the sense that noble champions of freedom are rising up against the government, which is portrayed as simultaneously brutal in its tyranny and too weak to maintain order.

-With the Canadian rightists, Fox and the other conservative media are creating the same kind of feedback loop they did with the Tea Party when Barack Obama was president: The protesters are encouraged by those outlets to believe their cause is righteous and the people are behind them, so they ramp up the extremism of their demands and their tactics, an acceleration that is in turn cheered in the right-wing media, and the cycle continues.
+With the Canadian rightists, Fox News and the other conservative media are creating the same kind of feedback loop they did with the tea party when Barack Obama was president: The protesters are encouraged by those outlets to believe their cause is righteous and the people are behind them, so they ramp up the extremism of their demands and their tactics, an acceleration that is in turn cheered in the right-wing media, and the cycle continues.

-The next phase is to bring the same tactics here to the U.S. A collection of anti-government activists is now trying to organize a similar convoy to drive to Washington to protest vaccine and mask mandates.
-Likewise, it’s being promoted on Fox.
+The next phase is to bring the same tactics here to the United States.
+A collection of anti-governmental activists is now trying to organize a similar convoy to drive to Washington to protest vaccine and mask mandates.
+Likewise, it’s being promoted on Fox News.

 So when you see the Canadian protests being trumpeted in conservative media as an organic expression of regular people motivated by nothing more than their love of liberty, don’t be fooled.
 It’s something more threatening — or at least that’s what the American right is trying to turn it into.